NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_library.rst

         nwbfile = io.read()
         messages = list(inspect_nwbfile_object(nwbfile))

- This approach can be used to inspect a Zarr :py:class:`~pynwb.file.NWBFile` as well:
+ This approach can be used to inspect a Zarr :py:class:`~pynwb.file.NWBFile` as well

 .. code-block:: python